Categories: Off-topic

 해체

-(“Hae-che”) - known as casual or intimate, this is used between close friends or family members.
-In the present tense, verb conjugations are identical to the polite form but without the “-yo” suffix. -
+(“Hae-che”) - known as casual, intimate, or informal-low, this is used between close friends or family members.
+In the present tense, verb conjugations are identical to the polite form but without the “-yo” suffix.

-In general, verbs are conjugated at a level depending on the addressee, ie the person being talked to.
+Verbs are conjugated at a level depending on the addressee, ie the person being talked to.

 As noted in the verb section:

-- polite present tense typically ends in “-yo”
+- polite present tense ends in “-yo”

-- casual present tense is the polite form without the “-yo”
+- casual present tense is the polite form without the “-yo” (except for the verb “ida”)

-The speech levels used in a conversation aren’t always symmetrical; a young person will use formal speech when talking to an older one, and the older may reply using informal speech.
+The speech levels used in a conversation aren’t always symmetrical; a young person will use formal speech when talking to an older one, and the older may reply using polite speech.
 This isn’t rude, it’s just how things are done.
 However if in doubt, it’s probably safer to use at least the same level of politeness as the person you are talking to in order not to imply that you see yourself as “in authority”.

-As mentioned earlier, the pronoun for “you” (너
+As mentioned earlier, the 너

 (“nim”) must follow it: 선생